-With Bowmore virtually next door and Islay’s other seven distilleries all within easy reach, the Lochside is a good base for anyone drawn to the island by the unique flavours of its peaty nectar.
+With Bowmore virtually next door and Islay’s other distilleries all within easy reach, The Lochside is the perfect base for anyone drawn to the island by the unique flavours of its peaty nectar.

 The hotel is 100m from Bowmore Distillery and it’s state-of-the-art visitor centre, the perfect place to start getting to grips with what makes Islay single malt singularly special.

-Heading north, Caol Ila can be found tucked away in its own lovely little cove, just beyond Port Askaig, and a little further on Bunnahabhain, one of the least peaty of the Islay malts, lies in its own picturesque bay.
+Heading north, Caol Ila can be found tucked away in its own lovely little cove just beyond Port Askaig, followed by the recently-built Ardnahoe Distillery, and, a little further on, Bunnahabhain, one of the least peaty of the Islay malts, lies in its own picturesque bay.

-The island’s two independent producers, Bruichladdich and Kilchoman, are based on the Rhinns, across Loch Indaal from the Lochside.
+Bruichladdich and Kilchoman, are based on the Rhinns, across Loch Indaal from The Lochside.
 Bruichladdich had been mothballed for six years before it was rescued by a group of private investors headed by Mark Reynier in 2000.
-A decade later, it is making greatly appreciated malt from barley grown exclusively in Scotland, and also producing a fantastic gin, The Botanist.
+Now it is making greatly appreciated malt from barley grown exclusively in Scotland, and also producing a fantastic gin, The Botanist.

-Launched in 2005, Kilchoman is a micro-distillery that, along the model of the world’s great wines, aims to carry out every step of production on its farm site close to the wild Atlantic coast.
+Kilchoman, which launched in 2005, is a micro-distillery that, along the model of the world’s great wines, aims to carry out every step of production on its farm site close to the wild Atlantic coast.